bcartwri96/chiia/README.md

 Important Info
 =========
+1) **REALLY IMPORTANT FIRST STEP: checkout the dev_master branch of the project (explained below); for the git noobs (like me...): `git checkout dev_master`**
-1) dev_master is our main branch where we do any and all development; PLEASE don't push to the master branch, because the master branch is also production which means it's linked to our heroku web app and so we're all ready to ship production code that's when we do the merge and resolve conflicts
+2) dev_master is our main branch where we do any and all development; PLEASE don't push to the master branch, because the master branch is also production which means it's linked to our heroku web app and so we're all ready to ship production code that's when we do the merge and resolve conflicts
-2) You **need** to be reasonably familiar with Heroku, Jinja2, Flask, gunicorn, WSGI, Python, something called the Process Model (see Heroku docs) and the MVC (model view controller) method.
+3) You **need** to be reasonably familiar with Heroku, Jinja2, Flask, gunicorn, WSGI, Python, something called the Process Model (see Heroku docs) and the MVC (model view controller) method.
 Check them all out; a simple Google search will fill you in!

 For those who want to see this working but don't know what quite to do (this was me...)
 ========